byzer-org/byzer-doc/README.md

 - coverpage.md: the content of index.html
 ```

-- If you add a new markdown file in `kolo-lang` or `byzer-notebook`, please make sure this file has been included in `_sidebar.md`
+- If you add a new markdown file in `byzer-lang` or `byzer-notebook`, please make sure this file has been included in `_sidebar.md`
 - If you want to cite pictures in the document, please create a `image` folder in the same level directory as the markdown file
 - If you want to public a shared slide or blog, **please ensure that the material is desensitized**